Luke265/rrule-es/README.md

 ### `RRule.validate(params: Params)`

-Takes an object of RRule params and returns an array of errors if anything about the parameters is wrong.
+Takes an object of RRule params and returns an array of errors if anything about the parameters is invalid.
 Returns an empty array if there are no errors.